FarronF/limerick-council-meetings/meetings/2024/04/26-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 1st March 2024.md

 are due out from Templemore on 20th March, 2024 and he has requested at least thirty new recruits

 for Limerick.
 He said he will do all he can to ensure Limerick gets these additional vital resources.
+He
+---
-He--- stated that Limerick has received a number of new Garda pedal bikes, however, no update in relation
+stated that Limerick has received a number of new Garda pedal bikes, however, no update in relation

 to e bikes.
 A new app has also been launched which identifies vehicles that have no insurance.
 It also